 Your router comes with preset WPA2 or WPA security.
-The password that you enter to connect to your network is unique to your router and is on the router label.
+The password that you enter to connect to your network is unique to your router and is on the label on the router.
 We recommend that you use the preset security, but you can change the settings.
 Do not disable security.